 Chickweed Power

 But even if I was happily munching on roasted fish.
-I’d still be eating chickweed because of its nutritional value and great taste.
+I’d still be eating chickweed because of its high nutritional value and great taste.

 Valuable nutrition